anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * ROC / AUC: AUC is area under the ROC curve.
 Good when we want to check the positive class performance (good for imbalanced datasets)
   * if ROC is a straight line, then AUC=0.5, model is just random. a good result should have a ROC curve like a logarithmic curve towards 1
   * ROC compares the true positive rate and the false positive rate at different thresholds
+* Precision - AUC: for imbalanced datasets, where we care more about the positive class
 * Correlation: negative correlation coefficient means the bigger the x, the lower the y

 ## ML implementation and operations